Antonio-Bassi/Antonio-Bassi/README.md

-## Hello there, welcome to my profile page.
+## Hello there!
+Welcome to my profile page.

 - 🎓 Undergraduate in electrical engineering specialized in telecommunications.
 - 🛠️ Currently working at SPRACE OpenIPMC project as a FAPESP scholarship holder.